Manned Orbiting Laboratory: Selection

-To prevent their return to the U.S. Navy, as would normally have occurred on graduation from ARPS, Finley and Truly were retained at ARPS as instructors until the announcement was made.
+To prevent their return to the Navy on graduation, Finley and Truly were retained as instructors until the announcement.

 In late 1965, the USAF began selecting a second group of MOL pilots.
 This time applications were accepted.
 Selection occurred at the same time as that for NASA Astronaut Group 5, many applying to both programs.
 Successful candidates were told that NASA or MOL had chosen them, with no explanation why they had been chosen by one and not the other.
-Over 500 applications were received, from which 100 names were forwarded to USAF Headquarters.
+Over 500 applications were received and 100 were forwarded to USAF Headquarters.
 The MOL Program Office selected 25, who were sent to Brooks Air Force Base for physical evaluation in January and February 1966.
 Five were selected, and their names were publicly announced on 17 June 1966: